josephguzman1994/IllithidNova/README.md

 - BeautifulSoup
 - numpy
 - matplotlib
+- astroquery
+- astropy
+- requests

 ## Notes
-- Ensure that your internet connection is stable when downloading data from CMD 3.7.
+- Ensure that your internet connection is stable when downloading data from CMD 3.7 and or MAST.
-- The script currently does not handle gzip-compressed files.
+- For downloading isochrones, the script currently does not handle gzip-compressed files.
 If you need to download large datasets, consider modifying the script (under `form_data`) to handle gzip compression.
+- For downloading HST MAST data, there are several key assumptions which are currently hard-coded into the class `HST_MAST_Query`.
+The search filters are: datasets within 1 arcminute of the target, an exposure time greater than or equal to 1000 seconds (necessary for Stellar Ages), return Science images only, and only keep ACS, WFC3, WFPC1 and WFPC2 instruments.
+Then after selecting the datasets to download, it is currently hardcoded to only download calibrated data products: drz, drc, flc or flt image files (necessary for DOLPHOT).

 ## Usage
 To use `Gale.py`, you can utilize the following command-line arguments: